What are the steps in drug possession proceedings?

 Court appointed or privately assigned attorney

 In cases where the crime could lead to up to 5 years in prison, the authorities are obliged to assign a public defender for your legal defense.
-As even for small amounts, possessing or consuming drugs can be punished with up to 5 years imprisonment, you will be assigned a public defender who you can contact at the beginning of the procedure you will find their contact information in the decision assigning the defender.
+PAs even for small amounts, possessing or consuming drugs exceeding small amounts can be punished between 1 with up to 5 years of imprisonment, and if you are suspected of this, you will be assigned a public defender who you can contact at the beginning of the procedure – you will find their contact information in the decision assigning the defender.
 It’s recommended you take the initiative and reach out to them, as it’s unlikely the defender will contact you about how they can help.

 It’s important to know that you yourself can authorise a defender in your case.
 If you are not a minor, you have three days after the statement of reasonable suspicion to authorise a defender.
 If you do not do this, the defender will be assigned by the authorities.
 If you are a minor, the authorities will assign a defender at the time of the statement of the reasonable suspicion.
 If you were to authorise someone with your defense, it’s probably best to choose a lawyer, but any relative of yours over 18 – parent, guardian, sibling – can become your authorised defense counsel too.
 As a minor, you can only be interrogated as a suspect if your authorised attorney or public defender has been notified.